secretGeek/today-i-learned-staging/docker/docker-compose.md

 - If necessary, download the container images referenced in the compose file.
 - Run the images (i.e. start "containers" based on the downloaded images) with the connections and dependencies (the plumbing) as described in the docker compose file.
 (Sorry I mean the 'orchestration')

-## To stop the Orchestra of containers, to stop the `docker-compose.yml` images from running....
+## To stop the Orchestra of containers, to stop the `docker-compose.yml` images from running

 What goes up, must come down.
 To stop all those running containers from running, execute the complementary command, "down", like so: